spacetelescope/jwst/docs/jwst/rscd/reference_files.rst

 RSCD reference files are selected on the basis of INSTRUME and DETECTOR values for the input science data set.
 The reference file for each detector is a table of values based on READPATT (FAST, SLOW) , SUBARRAY (FULL or one the various subarray types) , and ROWS type (even or odd row).
-The fourtenn correction values are read in separately for even and odd rows for the readout pattern and
+The fourteen correction values are read in separately for even and odd rows for the readout pattern and
 if it is for the full array or one of the imager subarrays.
-The table actually contains the parameters for a the non-saturating data and saturating data all in one row.

 RSCD Reference File Format
 ---------------------------